isb-cgc/readthedocs/docs/source/sections/progapi/progapi3_tcga/cases_get.rst

-	aliquots[], list, "List of barcodes of aliquots taken from this patient." clinical_data, nested object, "The clinical data about the patient." clinical_data.age_at_initial_pathologic_diagnosis, integer, "Age at which a condition or disease was first diagnosed in years." clinical_data.age_began_smoking_in_years, integer, "Age began smoking cigarettes expressed in number of years since birth." clinical_data.anatomic_neoplasm_subdivision, string, "Text term to describe the spatial location, subdivisions and/or anatomic site name of a tumor." clinical_data.avg_percent_lymphocyte_infiltration, number, "Average in the series of numeric values to represent the percentage of lymphocyte infiltration in a malignant tumor sample or specimen."
+	aliquots[], list, "List of barcodes of aliquots taken from this patient." clinical_data, nested object, "The clinical data about the patient." clinical_data.age_at_diagnosis, integer, "Age at which a condition or disease was first diagnosed in years." clinical_data.age_began_smoking_in_years, integer, "Age began smoking cigarettes expressed in number of years since birth." clinical_data.anatomic_neoplasm_subdivision, string, "Text term to describe the spatial location, subdivisions and/or anatomic site name of a tumor." clinical_data.avg_percent_lymphocyte_infiltration, number, "Average in the series of numeric values to represent the percentage of lymphocyte infiltration in a malignant tumor sample or specimen."